sunilabrahamindia/sunilabraham/events/india-ai-impact-summit-2026.md

 ### India 2026: Implications

 India's positioning as co-chair of the Paris Summit and signatory to the openness-centred India-France Declaration suggests the Delhi gathering may continue this trajectory.
 The summit's "Democratising AI Resources" working group—one of its Seven Chakras—potentially operationalises openness as a counterweight to concentrated AI capabilities amongst Western firms.
 Whether India's 2026 outcome documents sustain, moderate, or reverse the 2025 pivot toward openness will clarify whether this shift represents a durable realignment or a transient diplomatic moment.

+## Normative Shift in Global AI Governance

+Beyond terminology and institutional mechanisms, the summit sequence from 2023 to 2025 reflects a deeper normative transformation in how artificial intelligence is conceptualised within international policy discourse.

+The 2023 Bletchley framework was grounded in precaution.
+Frontier AI systems were framed primarily through the lens of catastrophic and systemic risk, with governance structured around containment, safety testing and institutional oversight.
+The dominant policy logic was risk mitigation.

+By 2024, Seoul introduced a balancing narrative.
+Safety remained central, but innovation and inclusion were explicitly elevated as co-equal objectives.
+This marked the beginning of a shift from pure precaution toward calibrated enablement.

+Paris in 2025 represented a further evolution.
+The framing pivoted toward implementation, sustainability and development equity.
+Openness was recast not as a vulnerability, but as a tool for democratisation.
+Institutional proposals moved from safety institutes toward shared platforms, observatories and public-interest infrastructure.

+The India–France articulation sharpened this trajectory by explicitly advocating resource democratisation, open and reusable models, and development-oriented AI cooperation.
+The centre of gravity moved from catastrophic frontier risk to distributive access and economic enablement.

+This progression suggests that international AI governance is transitioning from a security-dominated paradigm toward a development-oriented governance model—one that prioritises access, infrastructure and capacity-building alongside safety considerations.

 ## Programme and Activities